-The Group had \$6,824 and \$11,635 foreign exchange loss for the years ended 31 December 2021 and 2020, respectively.
+The Group had \$52,156 and \$(6,824) foreign exchange gain (loss) for the years ended 31 December 2022 and 2021, respectively.

 (11) Capital management

 The primary objective of the Group's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximize the shareholder value.
 To maintain or adjust the capital structure, the Group may adjust dividend payment to shareholders, return capital to shareholders or issue new shares.